-Alexander T. Augusta, U.S. Army (1825–1890) — Augusta was the U.S. Army's first black physician, the United States' first black hospital administrator (Freedman's Hospital, Washington, D.C.) and its first black professor of medicine (Howard University).
+Alexander T. Augusta, U.S. Army (1825–1890) — Augusta was the U.S. Army's first African American physician, as well as the United States' first African American hospital administrator (Freedman's Hospital, Washington, D.C.) and professor of medicine (Howard University).
 A graduate of Canada's Trinity Medical College, he was commissioned as a major during the Civil War, serving as regimental surgeon of the 7th Infantry of the U.S. Colored Troops.
-Promoted to brevet lieutenant colonel in 1865, Augusta became the highest-ranking African-American officer of the Civil War.
+Promoted to brevet lieutenant colonel in 1865, Augusta became the highest-ranking African American officer of the Civil War.
 He went on to become one of the founding faculty members of the nearly all-white Howard University Medical Department.
 (Section 1, Grave 124-C)

-"Contrabands" — Nearly 4,000 Civil War-era "contrabands" — fugitive and liberated slaves — are buried in Section 27.
+"Contrabands" — An estimated 3,000 Civil War-era "contrabands" — enslaved people who escaped to freedom — are buried in Section 27 of the cemetery.
+"Contraband" is the term for confiscated enemy property.
 Because enslaved people were legally considered property, "contraband" was the U.S. government's designation for those who were freed as Union forces moved south during the war, or who had escaped from local Virginia and Maryland slave owners.
 Their headstones are marked "Citizen" or "Civilian."

-James Reese Europe, U.S. Army (1881–1919) — Bandleader and musician James Reese Europe studied violin as a child with the assistant director of the Marine Corps Band.
-By his twenties, he had become an acclaimed musician, performing at Carnegie Hall with the Clef Club, the all-black orchestra he founded in 1910.
+James Reese Europe, U.S. Army (1881–1919) — Fellow jazz great Eubie Blake called James Reese Europe "the Martin Luther King of music."
+The renowned bandleader and musician first studied violin as a child with the assistant director of the Marine Corps Band.
+By his twenties, Europe had become an acclaimed musician, performing at Carnegie Hall with the Clef Club, the all-Black orchestra he founded in 1910.
 When the United States entered World War I in 1917, Europe enlisted and was commissioned as a lieutenant with the 369th Infantry, the "Harlem Hellfighters."
 Europe was ordered to form a military band of the best musicians he could muster.
 Known as the Hell Fighters Band, the ensemble performed across continental Europe to great enthusiasm and praise.
-Europe credited the band's success to the fact that the musicians played only their own, original music — black music.
-He was accidentally killed during a dispute with another band member in 1919.
+Europe credited the band's success to the fact that the musicians played only their own, original music — Black music.
+Tragically, Reese lost his life during a dispute with another band member in 1919.
 (Section 2, Grave 3576)

 Medgar Evers, U.S. Army (1925–1963) — Born in Decatur, Mississippi, Sgt.
 Medgar Evers served in the U.S. Army during World War II, fighting with a segregated unit in France and Germany.
 His experiences of racial discrimination, both in and out of uniform, motivated him to become a civil rights activist.
 As Mississippi field secretary of the National Association for the Advancement of Colored People (NAACP), Evers recruited hundreds of members, organized voter registration drives and economic boycotts, and investigated racially based crimes, including the 1955 lynching and murder of Emmett Till.
 In response, white supremacists repeatedly threatened his life.
 On June 12, 1963, a Ku Klux Klan member shot and killed Evers in front of his home.
 The murder made national headlines, and thousands of mourners attended Evers' full military honors funeral at Arlington.
 The following year, President Lyndon B. Johnson signed the Civil Rights Act of 1964 — one victory in the struggle for which Evers sacrificed his life.
 (Section 36, Grave 1431)

-Samuel Lee Gravely Jr., U.S. Navy (1922–2004) — The first African-American to rise to the rank of vice admiral, the first to command a warship and the first to command a U.S. fleet, Vice Adm.
+Samuel Lee Gravely Jr., U.S. Navy (1922–2004) — The first African American to rise to the rank of vice admiral, the first to command a warship and the first to command a U.S. fleet, Vice Adm.
 Samuel Lee Gravely Jr. served in the Navy for nearly 40 years, from 1942 to 1980.
-During World War II, he was the only black officer on the USS PC-1264, a submarine chaser with a predominately black crew.
-During the Vietnam War, when he took command of the destroyer escort USS Falgout, he became the first black officer to command a combat ship.
+During World War II, he was the only African American officer on the USS PC-1264, a submarine chaser with a predominately Black crew.
+During the Vietnam War, when he took command of the destroyer escort USS Falgout, he became the first African American officer to command a combat ship.
 From 1976 to 1978, he commanded the Hawaii-based Third Fleet, and then directed the Defense Information Systems Agency (DISA) until his retirement.
 (Section 66, Grave 7417)

 Marcelite Jordan Harris, U.S. Air Force (1943–2018) — Maj.
-Gen. Marcelite Jordan Harris retired in 1997 as the highest-ranking female officer in the U.S. Air Force and the highest ranking African-American woman in the Department of Defense.
-A graduate of Spelman Academy, she was commissioned as an officer in 1965, rising through the ranks to become, in 1991, the first African-American female brigadier general in the Air Force.
+Gen. Marcelite Jordan Harris retired in 1997 as the highest-ranking female officer in the U.S. Air Force and the highest ranking African American woman in the Department of Defense.
+A graduate of Spelman Academy, she was commissioned as an officer in 1965, rising through the ranks to become, in 1991, the first African American female brigadier general in the Air Force.
 Many of her assignments represented "firsts" for women in the Air Force.
-Her medals include the Bronze Star and the Legion of Merit.
+Her medals included the Bronze Star and the Legion of Merit.
 (Section 30, Grave 621-RH)

 Henry Johnson, U.S. Army (1892–1929) — During World War I, Sgt.
-Henry Johnson served in France with the U.S. Army's 369th Infantry Regiment, an all-black unit nicknamed the "Harlem Hellfighters."
+Henry Johnson served in France with the U.S. Army's 369th Infantry Regiment, an African American unit nicknamed the "Harlem Hellfighters."
 He was the first American soldier to earn France's highest military honor, the Croix de Guerre, for his actions in combat in the Argonne Forest.
-On the night of May 14, 1918, Johnson and Pvt.
-Needham Roberts were on sentry duty when a squad of Germans began firing at them.
+In the early morning hours of May 15, 1918, Johnson and Pvt.
+Neadom Roberts were on sentry duty when a squad of Germans began firing at them.
 Both were severely wounded, and Johnson continued fighting even after taking bullets in the arm, head and side, and suffering 21 wounds in hand-to-hand combat.
 He was posthumously awarded the Medal of Honor, the Purple Heart and the Distinguished Service Cross.
 (Section 25, Grave 64)

 Joe Louis (Barrow), U.S. Army (1914–1981) — Joe Louis Barrow, "The Brown Bomber," held the title of Heavyweight Champion of the World for longer, and defended it more times, than any other boxer in history.
 In 1942, he donated the purses from two fights, totaling nearly $100,000, to Army and Navy relief societies.
 After enlisting in the Army later that year, he fought 96 exhibition matches for more than two million troops.
 In 1945, Sgt.
 Louis was awarded the Legion of Merit for his contributions to troop morale during the war.
 (Section 7A, Grave 177)

-Thurgood Marshall (1908–1993) — Appointed by President Lyndon B. Johnson in 1967, Thurgood Marshall was the first African-American Supreme Court justice, and the only black justice during his 24-year tenure.
+Thurgood Marshall (1908–1993) — Appointed by President Lyndon B. Johnson in 1967, Thurgood Marshall was the first African American Supreme Court justice, and the only African American justice during his 24-year tenure.
 A graduate of Howard University Law School, Marshall founded the NAACP Legal Defense and Educational Fund.
 He won 29 out of 32 cases that he argued before the Supreme Court — including Brown v.
 Board of Education (1954), which held that the racial segregation of public schools violated the Constitution.
-As a Supreme Court justice, Marshall continued advocating for the civil rights of African-Americans and other minorities.
+As a Supreme Court justice, Marshall continued advocating for the civil rights of African Americans and other minorities.
 He described his legal philosophy as, "You do what you think is right, and the law will catch up."
 (Section 5, Grave 40-3)